 Affiliate marketing is basically the act of promoting other peoples’ products that you trust and recommend.

-If someone clicks on the link that you provide them and then buys the product, you make a commission.
+If someone clicks on your unique affiliate link (which is given to you when you sign up for an affiliate program) and then buys the product, you make a commission.
 This is at no extra cost to the customer who buys through your link.

 There are a number of ways to go about this but a few of the most effective ways are to:

-- Invest in paid advertising – can be in any niche
+3. Invest in traffic (advertise) – can be in any niche

 If you are interested in promoting a particular product, contact the company directly as they might have an affiliate program.

-To take your affiliate marketing business from 0 to income generating machine, sign up for Mark Ling’s fantastic free online training (100+ videos) on Affilorama.
+To take your affiliate marketing business from 0 to income generating machine, sign up for Mark Ling’s fantastic free affiliate marketing training (100+ videos).

 5. Run an online shop